 15. The storage and disposal of petroleum hydrocarbons, chemicals and potentially hazardous substances being in accordance with the current published version of the Department of Water and Environmental Regulation (DWER) relevant Water Quality Protection Notes and Guidelines for mining and mineral processing.
 E45/5585, E09/2498, E09/2316 16.
 The taking of groundwater from an artesian well and the construction, enlargement, deepening or altering of any artesian well is prohibited in unless current licences for these activities have been issued by Department of Water and Environmental Regulation (DWER).
 E45/5585, E09/2498, E09/2316 17.
-Measures such as drainage controls and stormwater retention facilities are to be implemented to minimise erosion and sedimentation of 7. adjacent areas, receiving catchments and waterways.
+Measures such as drainage controls and stormwater retention facilities are to be implemented to minimise erosion and sedimentation of adjacent areas, receiving catchments and waterways.
 E45/5585, E09/2498, E09/2316 18.
-All activities to be undertaken so as to avoid or minimise damage, disturbance or contamination of waterways, including their beds and 8. banks, and riparian and other water dependent vegetation.
-E45/5585, E09/2498, E09/2316 19.
-The taking of surface water from a watercourse or wetland is prohibited unless a current licence has been issued by the Department of 9.
-Water and Environmental Regulation (DWER).
+All activities to be undertaken so as to avoid or minimise damage, disturbance or contamination of waterways, including their beds and 3. banks, and riparian and other water dependent vegetation.
+E45/5585, E09/2498, E09/2316 49.
+The taking of surface water from a watercourse or wetland is prohibited unless a current licence has been issued by the Department of Water and Environmental Regulation (DWER).
 E45/5585, E09/2498, E09/2316 20.
-Advice shall be sought from the Department of Water and Environmental Regulation (DWER) and the relevant water service provider if D. proposing exploration activity in an existing or designated future irrigation area, or within 50 meters of a channel, drain or watercourse from which water is used for irrigation or any other purpose, and the proposed activity may impact water users.
+Advice shall be sought from the Department of Water and Environmental Regulation (DWER) and the relevant water service provider if proposing exploration activity in an existing or designated future infigation area, or within 50 meters of a channel, drain or watercourse from which water is used for irrigation or any other purpose, and the proposed activity may impact water users.
 E45/5585, E09/2498, E09/2316 21.
 No exploration activity is to be carried out if: (a) it may obstruct or interfere with the waters, bed or banks of a watercourse or wetland; (b) it relates to the taking or diversion of water, including diversion of the watercourse or Wetland, unless in accordance with a permit issued by the Department of Water and Environmental Regulation (DWER).
 E45/5585, E09/2498, E09/2316 22.
-The taking of groundwater and the construction or altering of any well is prohibited without current licences for these activities issued by 2. the Department of Water and Environmental Regulation (DWER), unless an exemption otherwise applies.
-E45/5585, E09/2498, E09/2316 23.
-The Licensee attention is drawn to the following: (a) the subject Licence encroaches onto the Dampier to Bunbury Natural Gas Pipeline (DBNGP) corridor established under the Dampier to Bunbury Pipeline Act 1997 and restrictions apply to that area of land; (b) pursuant to section 41(2) of the Dampier to Bunbury Pipeline Act 1997, written approval may be required from the DBNGP Land Access Minister for any works or access sought over the DBNGP corridor; and proving an application for section 41(2) approval under the Dampier to Bunbury Pipeline Act 1997 should be lodged with the Department of Planning, Lands and Heritage for assessment and if approved, may be subject to conditions imposed by or on behalf of the DBNGP Land Access Minister.
+1 E45/5585, E09/2498, E09/2316 23.
+The Licensee attention is drawn to the following: (a) the subject Licence encroaches onto the Dampier to Bunbury Natural Gas Pipeline (DBNGP) corridor established under the Dampier to Bunbury Pipeline Act 1997, written approval may be required from the DBNGP Land Access Minister for any works or access sought over the DBNGP corridor; and complete to any softwithin the DBNGP corridor, an application for section 41(2) approval under the DBNGP corridor, an application for section 41(2) approval under the DBNGP corridor, an application for section 41(2) approval under the Dampier to Bunbury Pipeline Act 1997 should be lodged with the Department of Planning, Lands and Heritage for assessment and if approved, may be subject to conditions imposed by or on behalf of the DBNGP Land Access Minister.
 E09/2316